 Got Talent has quickly become the metro's premier talent competition.
-Returning this summer for its seventh season, Got Talent boasts the most talented performers in Greater Kansas City.
-Extraordinary performers will compete for the coveted $5,000 scholarship and the Crowd Pleaser Award.
+Returning this summer for its eighth season, Got Talent boasts the most talented performers in Greater Kansas City.
+Participants will compete to win one of four scholarships.

-Auditions will be held on April 20th.
 Contestants must be 18 years old or younger and reside in the Greater Kansas City area.
-Audition entry forms are due by April 14th.
+Auditions will be held April 19, 2018 at MCC-Longview Cultural Arts Center.

 Talented judges with performing experience are key to the